muddxyii/Marisalt-Archive/README.md

 ## Technologies

-- OpenGL: Graphics API for rendering 2D and 3D graphics
+- OpenGL: Graphics API for rendering 3D graphics
 - GLFW: Multi-platform library for creating windows with OpenGL contexts
 - Glad: OpenGL Loading Library

 ## Getting Started

 1. Clone the repository
-2. Ensure you have CMake installed
+2. Ensure you have CMake, GLFW, installed
 3. Build the project using CMake
 4. Run the executable